hinto-janai/festival/gui/README.md

       --delete
           Delete all Festival files that are currently on disk

-          This includes:
+          This deletes the entire `GUI` Festival folder, which contains:
           - The `Collection`
           - `GUI` settings (sort methods, color, etc)
           - `GUI` state (currently selected album/artist, etc)
           - Audio state (currently playing song, queue, etc)
-          - Cached images (found in local OS cache folder)
+          - Cached images for the OS media controls

-          The PATH(s) deleted will be printed on success.
+          The PATH deleted will be printed on success.

       --log-level <OFF|ERROR|INFO|WARN|DEBUG|TRACE>
           Set filter level for console logs